Connecting services within your project #

-In this guide you’ll find the most important aspects to be able to configure this kind of applications, based on the sample storage app available on this Gitlab repository.
+In this guide, we will go through the most important steps to configure communication between services, based on the sample storage app available at this Gitlab repository.

-The sample is a simple Go application that provides data storage functionality through HTTP requests.
-It uses two external services: MySQL for persistence and and valkey as a temporary cache.
+The sample application is a simple Go app that provides data storage functionality through HTTP requests.
+It uses two external services: MySQL for persistence and valkey as a temporary cache.

 Exposing services #